fastly/fastly-perl/docs/PurgeApi.md

 );

 my $service_id = "service_id_example"; # string | Alphanumeric string identifying the service.
-my $fastly_soft_purge = 1; # int | Optional header indicating that the operation should be a 'soft' purge, which marks the affected object as stale rather than making it inaccessible. my $surrogate_key = key_1 key_2 key_3; # string | Purge multiple surrogate key tags using a request header.
+my $fastly_soft_purge = 1; # int | If present, this header triggers the purge to be 'soft', which marks the affected object as stale rather than making it inaccessible.
+Typically set to \"1\" when used, but the value is not important. my $surrogate_key = key_1 key_2 key_3; # string | Purge multiple surrogate key tags using a request header.
 Not required if a JSON POST body is specified. my $purge_response = WebService::Fastly::Object::PurgeResponse->new(); # PurgeResponse |